cstielper/wordpress-google-map-with-categories/README.md

 1. Add your google maps api key (**var apiKey**)
 2. Set the path to use in order to query the REST API for the "landmarks" custom post type (**var markersFeed**)
 3. Set the path to use in order to query the REST API for the "landmark_types" custom taxonomy (**var catsFeed**).
 If you do not want to use the category navigation, you can set "**var addCats**" to "false"
+3. Set the path to use in order to query the REST API for the static community marker options (**var locationOptionsFeed**).
+If you do not want to a static marker, you can set "**var addCommMarker**" to "false"
 4. Set the path to where your map markers are stored in your WordPress theme.
-The naming convention for map markers is by the taxonomy id number.
+The naming convention for the category map markers is by the taxonomy id number.
 So, if you had a "Landmark Type" with an id of "10," the path the javascript will output is: */THE_PATH_YOU_ENTERED/cat-10.png*.
+The static property marker should be placed in the same directory and should be placed in the same directory and named: "static-comm-marker.png".
 You will need to have an appropriately named icon in your directory for each "Landmark Type" that is being used.

 ## Sample CSS
 A [sample SASS file](sample-styles.scss) has been provided to get you started.